Program Director: John Van Hoesen, Ph.D.

 Minor in Environmental Studies

 The Bachelor of Arts in Environmental Studies

 Environmental Studies at Green Mountain provides students with a solid understanding of ecological processes and a broad background in the range of disciplines, which study human interactions with the environment.
-The major provides all students with basic information and skills from the natural sciences, environmental policy, and economics, and it provides the opportunity for students to pursue their interests in any existing GMC minor requiring at least 18-credits, nine of which need to be upper division.
-Students can pursue a self-designed concentration but should seek guidance from their advisor about the application process.
-Students interested in this option need to develop a proposal prior to the end of their sophomore year.
+The major provides all students with basic information and skills from the natural sciences, environmental policy, and economics, and it provides the opportunity for students to pursue their interests in one of four concentration areas: environmental policy, sustainable design and energy, natural sciences, and environmental education and communications.

 Learning Outcomes for Environmental Studies Core Curriculum

 Students will demonstrate the ability to integrate science, economics and policy when solving social and environmental problems creatively in a professional setting.

 Students will understand and be able to articulate different perspectives regarding the origins and solutions to social and environmental problems, and develop appropriate processes to resolve differences and bring about positive change.